dehingiadhriti4-cyber/CMOS_Design_NAMTECH/README.md

 - To calculate ID for different values of VGS, at every value of VGS, sweep VDS from 0 till (VGS − Vt).
 - In this region, drain current(Id) follows the linear-region equation, and SPICE simulations can be used to obtain and verify the Id–Vds characteristics for each Vgs.

-## Lecture 5: SPICE conclusion to resistive operation
+### Lecture 5:-SPICE conclusion to resistive operation

 <img width="1233" height="584" alt="image" src="https://github.com/user-attachments/assets/54f571ed-d057-4b84-b368-376b32fd9124" />